 Microsoft also mentioned PC and mobile in the same breath as Series X, so this would point to cross-device support for a wide range of games, presumably with the help of Xbox's upcoming xCloud cloud gaming platform.

-We'll be sure to update this article with more news, specs and information, as the anticipation ramps up.
+We'll be sure to update this article with more news, specs and information, as we approach that 10th November on-sale date.